Babak70/Projector_network/README.md

 # Hardware-requirements
-Our costum-scripts have been executed on an NVIDIA GTX 1080 Titan GPU.
+Our costum-scripts have been executed on an NVIDIA RTX 2080 Titan GPU.
 Be advised that execution of the code without GPU-backed machinces (CPU only) considerably increases the convergence time.

 # Data repository

 Two versions of dataset one with 1k examples and the other with 20k examples are provided which can be found here and here.

 # How to run the codes?
+Deponding on the dataset size (1k or 20k), the appropirate script "eye_train.py" should be executed.
+With that, the model (D and G sub-networks) starts to be trained.
+On a standard PC with Core i7-9800X CPU @3.8 GHz and 32GB RAM, the training takes about X hrs.
+Once the training is finished, the matlab-script is automatically run.
+After execution of the matlab-script the projected images are obtained and stored in the file "Output_images".
+This process can be repeated for a second and more number of times.
+The dataset are being automatically updated.
+To do this, change the variable "number_of_iterations" in the file "eye_train.py" (default is 1).